tanviredusecond/EXPRESS_BASE_SQL_BLOG/PROCESS.md

 so we get the get request now
 we need to show in the post pages just like the php get reqest handling

+w uadd the useraname and the created at in the database  post.js and add

+a field in the create post and then render to the index,js and post.js

+now we need to upload images to the blog

+we can use two pachages
+1) multer
+2) express-fileuploader

+change the form into multipart enc type

+and add the field for file upload